Courtesy of Muuto.

 >> Lonny <<

 Lonny published a trend roundup based off of Pinterest’s top home trends report, which was an interesting angle to take on.
-After all, Pinterest gives you a good look at what all the stay-at-home moms and lifestyle bloggers are interested in.
+After all, Pinterest gives you a good look at what all the lifestyle bloggers are interested in.
 The list includes bold wallpapers, cactus arrangements and geometric paint — all decorative elements that make me think of a millennial lifestyle influencer’s Instagram feed.
 Things I found exciting were mustard yellow, natural swimming pools (my inner Floridian approves!) and textile art.

 >> Domino <<

 While Domino wrote a similar story to Lonny based off the same Pinterest report (can anyone say press release?), they also published a series of in-depth posts on specific trends for 2019.
-These include curvaceous coffee table, plywood, European-inspired kitchens, and a popular seat called the Jeanneret chair.
+These include curvaceous coffee tables, plywood, European-inspired kitchens, and a popular seat called the Jeanneret chair.

 Ahead of the gang, Domino also published a story back in September on trends to watch for this year based off of attending big international design shows.
 Predictions include sustainability (dramatic eye-roll), high-end Scandinavian furnishings (think Muuto, not IKEA) and ’70s-inspired hues like orange and yellow.